dcontre/theme-academic-cv/content/publication/contreras-2024-QI/index.md

   while high-level summary of radiocarbon assemblages can identify where additional dating and Bayesian modeling can have the greatest interpretive impact.
 tags:
-- Archaeological radiocarbon
+- radiocarbon
 - Chavín phenomenon
 - Early Horizon
 - Peru
-- Chavín de Huántar
+- Chavín
+- Central Andes
 ---